Suzehva/QuizWhiz/README.md

 </div>

-## QuizWiz: An Interactive Voice-Based Study Tool 🚀
+## QuizWiz: Interactive Voice-Based Quizzing Made Fun with an LLM! 🎓